H-b8/tic-tac-toe/README.md

 - Box below grid is a button, but click is disabled to display messages
 - When a box is clicked, a symbol is placed into and it is then rendered unclickable
 - A winner is indicated by turning a winning row red
-- "Message display box" then becomes a clickable reset button
+- "Message display box" then becomes a clickable and prompts user to reset game